 We’ve all experienced the panic that comes from clicking “Register All” with the perfect worklist, and finding out that one or more of the courses you need is full.
 Luckily, there are some options you can try before giving up.

 1. Check the Student Service Centre (SSC) every day

 You’d be surprised by how often people drop courses between now and September.
 There’s a really good chance that if you check frequently, the spot you need will become available.
 Be persistent!

 Students are also more likely to drop a class right after—or even during—the first lecture for that class.
 So, mark those dates in your calendar and refresh the SSC to check for any available spots when the time comes!
 Keep checking until the course add/drop deadline—you never know when a spot may open up.

-Heads-up: If you're reading this post before your course registration date, note that course information and class times are still being updated in the Course Schedule.
-Check back after June 16 to see finalized undergrad course info and times, and to check on any worklists you've created.
+Heads-up: If you're reading this post in May, note that course information and class times are still being updated in the Course Schedule.
+Check back after June to see finalized undergrad course info and times, and to check on any worklists you've created.

 2. Get on a waitlist